+Source

+Source Note 35: Subsidiario 25

+note oo. oubsidium

+AASB 1060.192 The consolidated financial statements of the Group include the following subsidiar ies:

+AASB 1060.20 Name 2023 2022 (%)

+PP Sub 1 100 100

+PP Sub 2 100 100

+Business A 100 0

+Business B 100 0

+Business K 100 0

+Subsidiary relationships

-Source Note 36: Subsidiaries AASB 1060.192 The consolidated financial statements of the Group include e the following subsid liaries: AASB 1060.20 Name 2022 2021 (%) PP Sub 1 100 100 PP Sub 2 100 100 Business A 100 0 Business B 100 0 Business K 100 0 Subsidiary relationships AASB 1060.192 An entity is to disclose relationships between a parent and its subsidiaries irrespective of whether there have been related party transactions.
+AASB 1060.192 An entity is to disclose relationships between a parent and its subsidiaries irrespective of whether there have been related party transactions.

 AASB 1060.104(b) An entity is to disclose the basis for concluding the control exists when the parent does not own, directly or indirectly through subsidiaries, more than half the voting power.

 AASB 1060.104(c) An entity is to disclose any difference in the reporting date of the financial statements of the parent and its subsidiaries used in the preparation of the consolidated financial statements.

-AASB 1060.104(d) An entity is to disclose the nature and extent of any signific subsidiaries to transfer funds to the parent in the form of ca • Subsidiaries with different reporting dates AASB 1060.104(c) The consolidated financial statements shall disclose any difference in the reporting date of the financial statements of the parent and its subsidiaries used in the preparation of the consolidated financial statements.
-Significant restrictions on the transfer of funds from sul osidiaries AASB 1060.104(d) The consolidated financial statements shall disclose the nature and extent of any significant restrictions (for example resulting from borrowing arrangements or regulatory requirements) on the ability of subsidiaries to transfer funds to the parent in the form of cash dividends or to repay loans.
-Consolidation of entities with less than 50% voting pow er AASB 1060.104(b) An entity shall disclose the basis for concluding that contro own, directly or indirectly through subsidiaries, more than •
+AASB 1060.104(d) An entity is to disclose the nature and extent of any significant subsidiaries to transfer funds to the parent in the form of cash of -

+Subsidiaries with different reporting dates

+AASB 1060.104(c) The consolidated financial statements shall disclose any difference in the reporting date of the financial statements of the parent and its subsidiaries used in the preparation of the consolidated financial statements.

+Significant restrictions on the transfer of funds from subside iaries

+AASB 1060.104(d) The consolidated financial statements shall disclose the nature restrictions (for example resulting from borrowing arrangemen on the ability of subsidiaries to transfer funds to the parent in the to repay loans. ts or regulatory requ uirements)

-Source
+Consolidation of entities with less than 50% voting power

+AASB 1060.104(b) An entity shall disclose the basis for concluding that control ex ists when the paren t does not

-Note 37: Remuneration of auditors
+Note 36: Remuneration of auditors

-AASB 1060.20, 28, 31(e) 2022 (\$) 2021 (\$)
+AASB 1060.20, 28, 31(e) 2023 (\$) 2022 (\$)

-Auditor of the company:
+Auditor of the company: '

 AASB 1060.98(a) Audit of the financial statements 80,500 53,000

 AASB 1060.98(b), 99 Other services [describe the nature of the services]

 80,500 53,000

 AASB 1060.98(b), 99 Network firm of the auditor of the company:

-Other services [describe the nature of the services] -
+Other services [describe the nature of the services]

 -

 80,500 53,000

-Source Note 38: Subsequent events AASB 1060.187 In August 2022, the group entered into an agreement to acquire Business W for consideration of \$560,000.
-The acquisition is expected to be completed in October 2022 and will be financed by further drawdown of existing loan facilities. • AASB 1060.187 An entity shall disclose the following for each category of non-adjusting event after the end of the reporting period: (a) the nature of the event; and (b) an estimate of its financial effect or a statement that such an estimate cannot be made.
+Source Note 37: Subsequent events AASB 1060.187 In August 2023, the group entered into an agreement to acquire Business W for consideration of \$560,000.
+The acquisition is expected to be completed in October 2023 and will be financed by further drawdown of existing loan facilities.
+AASB 1060.187 The aggregate amount of dividends declared after the reporting date [and not recognised in the financial statements] was [\$x,xxx] (2022: [\$y,yyy]) AASB 1060.187 An entity shall disclose the following for each category of non-adjusting event after the end of the reporting period: (a) the nature of the event; and (b) an estimate of its financial effect or a statement that such an estimate cannot be made.